vmsamson/ros2-ouster-docker/README.md

 roslaunch ouster_ros sensor.launch      \
     sensor_hostname:= 192.168.40.9
 ```
-Noting 192.168.40.9 is the IP of the LiDAR in the Sydney Offie.
+Noting 192.168.40.9 is the IP of the LiDAR in the Sydney Office.

 ONCE DONE:
 ```console